AkramsBookshelf/GCT-Unity/DesignPatterns/Interface.md

     void Interact();
 }
 ```

-- The interface declares the Interact method, but does not define its behavior.
+Here, the interface declares the Interact method, but does not define its behavior.

-- Each object implements the interface in its own way
+Each object implements the interface in its own way of interacting:

 ```csharp
 public class Box: MonoBehaviour, IInteractable